-The term 'Dependency Theory' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Dependency Theory' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Dependency theory is the idea that resources move from the poor, less developed nations of the periphery to the nations which are wealthy and called the core.
 The theory states that the wealthier nations enrich themselves at the expense of the poor countries.
 The central idea of this theory believes that the rich countries become enriched while the poor ones become impoverished because of the way in which poor countries have been integrated within the world’s trade and financial system.

 The theory came about in response to modernization theory.
 This was an older developmental theory that stated every society moves through a variety of stages of development which are still similar to one another.
 Modernization theory claims all regions which are less developed are now in a situation similar to the one that today’s more developed regions once experienced long ago.